• Skip to primary navigation

 Japanese golfer

-The Zozo Championship was established in 2019, becoming the first event played in Japan to be given a regular slot on the PGA Tour.
-The tournament is usually held at Accordia Golf Narashino Country Club in Chiba Prefecture, Japan.
+The Baycurrent Classic was established in 2019 as the Zozo Championship, becoming the first event played in Japan to be given a regular slot on the PGA Tour.
+The tournament was usually held at Accordia Golf Narashino Country Club in Chiba Prefecture, Japan and now takes places at the Yokohama Country Club, Kanagawa.

 The field is made up of 78 of the world’s best players, with the first edition won by the great Tiger Woods.
 A very healthy prize fund of $9.75m was up for grabs in Japan in 2019, with Woods winning a share of $1.75m in prize money.
 The 2019 event was a successful competition on the PGA Tour, and the current deal will last until at least 2025.